quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part29_Dutch_Traces_in.md

 :p How does the generalized return definition help in handling the episodic setting?
 ??x
 The generalized return definition helps handle the episodic setting by allowing for a seamless transition from one episode to another.
-By treating each time step with its own \(\lambda\), it can adapt to different parts of the state-action space, making it easier to manage transitions and learning in an ongoing stream of experience.
+By treating each time step with its own $\lambda$, it can adapt to different parts of the state-action space, making it easier to manage transitions and learning in an ongoing stream of experience.

 This approach ensures that the algorithms can be presented without special terminal states or termination times, enhancing their flexibility. x??